We understand how difficult it can be when conception takes time.

 Based on this initial assessment, your acupuncturist will select specific acupoints for needle insertion depending on your specific needs.
 Each session usually lasts between 20 and 30 minutes, during which you may experience slight tingling or warmth at the needle sites.

 During treatment, you can expect to have acupuncture needles placed on your lower abdomen, legs and arms, and sometimes in other areas such as your ears.
-Regular sessions are recommended to achieve optimal results, with the number of treatments varying based on specific needs and fertility goals.
+Regular sessions are generally recommended, with the frequency and duration of treatment guided by your physician based on your individual needs and fertility goals.

 For further consultation on acupuncture and whether it is suitable for your needs, our TCM physicians can help.
 Schedule an appointment with Thomson Chinese Medicine today.